PocketGamer.biz is now regularly rounding up the most interesting games that are currently in soft launch.

-A new entry in the Fieldrunners series, Fieldrunners: Hardhat Heroes sees you amassing troops to take down Dr. Catastrophe while defending yourself from other players.
+A new entry in the Fieldrunners series, Fieldrunners Attack! (formerly Fieldrunners: Hardhat Heroes) sees you amassing troops to take down Dr. Catastrophe while defending yourself from other players.

 You'll be building your base and managing resources, creating defences such as walls and turrets to keep any potential enemies from destroying your headquarters.